 ST, a data directory which contains a description and examples of the sparse triplet (ST) format for storing sparse matrices, which used by the C and C++ versions of mgmres.

-SUPERLU, C programs which illustrate how to use the SUPERLU library, which applies a fast direct solution method to solve sparse linear systems, by James Demmel, John Gilbert, and Xiaoye Li.
+SUPERLU, C codes which illustrate how to use the SUPERLU library, which applies a fast direct solution method to solve sparse linear systems, by James Demmel, John Gilbert, and Xiaoye Li.

-TEST_MAT, a C library which defines test matrices.
+test_matrix, a C code which defines test matrices.

 Original C version by Lili Ju, Mathematics Department, University of South Carolina; this C version by John Burkardt.